pmeeny/CI-MS2-BicepMusicFanSite/TESTING.md

 ### User Story
 - User Story 6.1: As a website user if I enter in an incorrect url or page, I will be presented with a 404 page with consistent header and footer
 ### Test case steps
-1. Navigate to a page that does not exist (doesNotExist.html)
+1. Navigate to a page that does not exist (for example: doesNotExist.html)
 ### Expected Result
 1. The 404.html page is displayed
 ### Test Results